SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 > I use CirrusSearch, can I search SMW (or its data) via CirrusSearch?

-No, because first of all SMW doesn't rely on CirrusSearch at all and even if a user has CirrusSearch installed bot extensions have different requirements and different indices and are not designed to share content with each other.
+No, because first of all SMW doesn't rely on CirrusSearch at all and even if a user has CirrusSearch installed both extensions have different requirements and different indices and are not designed to share content with each other.

-> Can I use `Special:Search` with SMW and CirrusSearch?
+> Can I use `Special:Search` together with SMW and CirrusSearch?

-Yes, by adding `$wgSearchType = 'SMWSearch';` one can use the `#ask` syntax (e.g. `[[Has date::>1970]]`) and execute structured searchs while any free input gets redirected to CirrusSearch.
-The input is an either/or not a conjunctive one which means only one of the both can be used at once through the `Special:Search` interface.
+Yes, by adding `$wgSearchType = 'SMWSearch';` one can use the `#ask` syntax (e.g. `[[Has date::>1970]]`) and execute structured or unstructured searches.
+Using the [extended profile](https://www.semantic-mediawiki.org/wiki/Help:SMWSearch/Extended_profile) or `#ask` constructs as search input will retrieved results from Semantic MediaWiki (and hereby ES) while any free input that does not build a valid `#ask` syntax will be redirected to the selected "default" search engine from MediaWiki.

 ### Glossary